swiftlang/swift/docs/TextFormatting.rst

    generic ``format`` with arguments that depend on the type being formatted, so an ad-hoc convention would be just fine.

-.. [#character] We don't support streaming individual code points directly because it's possible to create invalid sequences of code points.
+.. [#character1] We don't support streaming individual code points directly because it's possible to create invalid sequences of code points.
 For any code point that, on its own, represents a valid ``Character`` (a.k.a.
 Unicode `extended grapheme cluster`__), it is